roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

 - Deploy the model on AWS Lambda using Serverless and then use it to classify our images.

 ### **Results**:
+- Team added 1020 large quadcopter images
+- MobileNetv2 pre-trained model with one-cycle policy gave
+    - Training accuracy : 95.23%
+    - Test accuracy: 95.59%
+- Deployed the model on AWS Lambda: https://3g8t28a24d.execute-api.ap-south-1.amazonaws.com/dev/classify

 ### **Details**:
-- explains the code,
-- your resizing strategy,
+- The code is explained in developer section.
+- Resizing strategy
+    - Resized all images above 448 pixel to 448 keeping aspect ratio same
+    - Used RandomResizedCrop in training to manage the different size and got it to 224x224 pixel.
+It had effect like cutout to control overfitting.
+    - Deployment: we resize the incoming images to 256 keeping aspect ratio same and then we did center crop transformation.
+- Developer Section includes details about
+    - Code explaination
-- what model did you train,
+    - What model did we trained?
+MobileNetv2 pre-trained using one cycle policy
+    - Accuracy vs epochs graphs for train and test curves
-- accuracy vs epochs graphs for train and test curves
+    - Accuracy vs epochs graphs for train and test curves are also include in developer section
     - 10 misclassified images for each of the classes as an Image Gallery